Exit... Stage Left

 Exit...
-Stage Left is the second live album by the Canadian rock band Rush, released as a double album in October 1981 by Anthem Records.
+Stage Left is a double live album and the second collection of live recordings by Canadian rock band Rush, released on October 29, 1981 by Anthem Records.
 After touring in support of their eighth studio album Moving Pictures (1981), the band gathered recordings made over the previous two years and constructed a live release from them with producer Terry Brown.
-The album features recordings from June 1980 on their Permanent Waves (1980) tour, and from March 1981 on their Moving Pictures tour.
+The album features recordings from June 1980 on their Permanent Waves (1980) tour, and from 1981 on their Moving Pictures tour.

-The album received a mostly positive reception from music critics and reached number 6 in the United Kingdom, 7 in Canada, and 10 in the United States.
+Exit...
+Stage Left is the band's second live album, after All the World's a Stage (1976), and received mostly positive reception from music critics.
+It reached No. 6 in the United Kingdom, No. 7 in Canada, and No. 10 in the United States.
 It was certified platinum by the Recording Industry Association of America for selling one million copies in the latter country.
 A same-titled home video was released in 1982 that documents the band on the Moving Pictures tour.
 Exit...
 Stage Left was voted the ninth best live album of all time by Classic Rock magazine in 2004.

 Recording and production

 Side two of Exit...
 Stage Left was recorded from June 10–11, 1980 at The Apollo in Glasgow, Scotland, during the band's tour for their seventh studio album, Permanent Waves.
-The remaining three sides were recorded on March 27, 1981 at The Forum in Montreal, Canada during the subsequent tour of their eighth album, Moving Pictures.
+The remaining three sides were recorded during the subsequent tour of their eighth album, Moving Pictures.

-After the 1981 tour, the band retreated to Le Studio in Morin Heights in Quebec, Canada to edit and mix the recordings they had made on the two tours, which Peart noted totalled over 50 reels of two-inch tape.
+After the 1981 tour, the band retreated to Le Studio in Morin Heights in Quebec, Canada to edit and mix the recordings they had made on the two tours, which Neil Peart noted totalled over 50 reels of two-inch tape.
 The band went through the material to find the best performances for inclusion for a live album.
-They found a technical fault or a wrong note was enough to affect an otherwise acceptable performance, so they opted to edit the faults using parts from the collection of tapes.
-In 1993, Lee revealed the band had to add in new sections in the studio to correct passages with out of tune guitars.
-Neither member is credited to the album's production, who left the duty to their longtime producer, Terry Brown.
+Whenever they found a technical fault or a wrong note affecting an otherwise acceptable performance, they replaced it using material from other shows in their collection of tapes.
+In 1993, Geddy Lee revealed that the band had to add in new sections in the studio to correct passages with out-of-tune guitars.
+None of the individual band members is credited with the album's production; the duty fell to their longtime producer, Terry Brown.
 During the production, Rush wrote and recorded "Subdivisions", a new song that would be released on their following studio album, Signals.